snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

 Determines of the paths/reads of these segments will be forced to the best template(s) or just all templates which score high enough.
 Setting this options for a segment in the segments list of overrules the global value set in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

+##### ForceGermlineIsoleucine (s)

+With this option on the program will force an Isoleucine (I) if the consensus sequence has a Leucine (L) as highest scoring amino acid and the template (germline for antibodies) contains an Isoleucine at that position.
+Possible values: `True` and `False`.
+Default is the value in TemplateMatching which defaults to `True`.

+##### Decoy (s)

+Create a decoy set from all templates that were not used in the recombination.
+This decoy set will catch reads that do not match the recombined templates well, which would otherwise be placed there.
+This setting is especially useful if you have a dataset with lots of background.
+If `EnforceUnique` is turned on all reads will be matched to all templates, so this setting will be ineffective.
+Possible values: `True` and `False`.
+Default: `True`.

 #### Report